dojo/docs/dojox/form/Rating.rst

   <div dojoType="dojox.form.Rating"></div>

+You can **reset the number of stars to 0** by clicking on the currently selected star.
+For example, if two stars are currently selected click on the second star again and no star will be selected.

 Standard options
 ----------------
-This example shows how to use additional attribute to parametrize the widget.
+This example shows how to use additional attributes to customize the widget.
 The attribute ``numStars="10"`` tells the widget to show ten stars, ``value="4"`` sets the initially selected number of stars.

 .. codeviewer::